 In a medium-sized mixing bowl, add 1 and 3/4 cups of dark brown sugar together with the 3/4 cup of melted butter.
 Mix it all up together with a fork, spoon, or spatula creating the brown sugar mixture.

 Step 4.
-Mix Eggs and Unsweetened Cocoa
+Mix in the Unsweetened Cocoa and the Eggs

 Step 5.
 Melt the Chocolate Chips

-In a different bowl that is also safe for the microwave, add 1 cup of semi-sweet chocolate chips.
+In a different bowl that is also safe for the microwave, add one cup of semi-sweet chocolate chips.
 Use power level 6 on the microwave and melt the chocolate chips for 1 minute.
 Then, take the chocolate chips out of the microwave and stir.
 After that, put the chocolate chips back into the microwave and on power level 6 again, melt the chocolate chips for 1 additional minute, then stir again.

 Note: The reason for melting the chocolate chips on “level 6” and “1-minute intervals” is that the chocolate will burn on the bottom of the dish if you microwave it on the default setting which is power level 10.

 Step 6.
-Add Milk and Melted Chocolate
+Add Milk and then Melted Chocolate

 Pour all of the chocolate pie filling into the graham cracker crust.
 We decided to use one 9-ounce size graham cracker crust for our pie shell.
 You can also use a Chocolate Ready Pie Crust or an OREO Cookie Crust, or you can make a homemade pie crust if you prefer.